kconto/Hello-World/README.md

 Not sure why it did not grab the rest of line on third commit about 4th commit.
 This is a test of a local repo change.

+Here is a second local commit before the Pull Request.